inferno-collection/Docs/docs/station-alert/usage/quick-start.md

 This will again depend on your server.
 Some servers will have Alerts configured to automatically activate when a fire starts, others may be linked to CAD systems, and others again require players to manually generate Alerts in-game.

-Server Owners and Developers should review [these pages](../developers) to set up their servers.
+Server Owners and Developers should read the ["Start Here"](../developers/start-here.md) developer page for information on how to set up SA in their servers.

 ## How do I stop an Alert?